Sound and Silence in the Ecology of the Cathedral

 Besides sound, there is an additional, complementary sonic experience available to visitors to the cathedral – the experience of silence.
 A cathedral is a rare place within the city where a person can find silence.
 Many people enter the cathedral seeking no interaction with anyone else and often sit quietly.
 Silence is not a negative, and not the absence of sound – it has a powerful presence.
 Different spaces offer up different varieties of silence.
 The most potent and quietest silences in a cathedral can be found in smaller, less immediately accessible spaces, but many people seek the collective silence found in the largest, most public space of the cathedral.

-The research will compare different types of service, collecting data about attendance and interviewing people about their experiences in the cathedral and with the sound ecology of the building.
-They will also collect observational data around visitors’ movements and pauses within the spaces.
-Within the wide demographic from which they will collect data, the project will specifically engage with children, as families form one of the cathedral’s core visitor groups.
+The research compared different types of service, collecting data about attendance and interviewing people about their experiences in the cathedral and with the sound ecology of the building.
+The team also collected observational data around visitors’ movements and pauses within the spaces.
+Within the wide demographic from which they collected data, the project specifically engaged with children, as families form one of the cathedral’s core visitor groups.

-The research team will design a suite of research activities and tools for visitor engagement:
+The research team will designed a suite of research activities and tools for visitor engagement:

 - Two specially commissioned pieces of music, inspired by the information received from visitors about the sounds and silence in the cathedral.